As we approach 2025, UK employers are increasingly considering drug testing as a proactive measure to ensure workplace safety and efficiency.

 2. Random Testing

-• Considerations: Selection must be genuinely random and justifiable, particularly in safety-critical industries.
+Random testing acts as a deterrent to substance misuse among employees.
+The selection must be random and justifiable, particularly in safety-critical industries.

 3. For-Cause Testing